romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 such as AWS, GCP, Azure, Vault, and so on.
 Still, a deep understanding of these APIs is necessary.
-As a software engineer you still need to take decisions on how to use their resources, which is ultimately followed by the decisions on how to organize and structure your Terraform code base, which in finally followed by the decision on how (and when) to apply such changes.
+As a software engineer you still need to take decisions on how to use their resources, which is ultimately followed by the decisions on how to organize and structure your Terraform code base, which is then finally followed by the decision on how (and when) to apply such changes.

 This collection of decisions can be overwhelming, specially when working with architectures such as microservices.
 Chris Richardson (2019) discusses the